Yurii-Khomiak/yt-audio-playlist-downloader/README.md

-# YouTube MP3 playlist downloader
+# YouTube audio playlist downloader

 Script which allows to download YouTube playlist and store every video in `.mp3` format.